aleerabdallah/TechSpace_Python_Tutorials/src/content/docs/basic-concepts/functions/functions.md

 1. Built-in functions:

-You've probably used some of Python built-in functions such as print(), input() Are pre-defined functions that are always made available to us needing no imports.
+   You've probably used some of Python built-in functions such as `print()`, `input()` Are pre-defined functions that are always made available to us needing no imports.

 2. User-defined functions:

+   These functions are custom functions defined by programmers